mhanf/ShinyFriendlyCaptcha/README.md

 ## Features

-Friendly Captcha is a privacy-oriented alternative to Google Recaptcha to protect websites against spam and bots.
+Friendly Captcha is an European alternative to Google Recaptcha.
+It allow to protect websites against spam and bots in a privacy-embedded design.

 Main features :